Component Creator

 - Component name: the short name (e.g.,

-- Description: a longer description of the component's purpose.
+- Description: a longer description of the component's purpose and responsibilities.

 Component names must follow the convention ores.COMPONENT where COMPONENT